-Using "▶" or "◄" to move the object to center only in one direction, press the ENTER button.
+Using "▶" or "◄" to move the object to center, press the ENTER button.
 Do not move over the center.
 You may use a slow speed when the object is close to the center.
 The LCD screen will change to

 ''' R.A. axis test